 The upper age limit for applying for award of RA shall be 35 years.
 The upper age limit is relaxable upto 5 years in the case of applicants belonging to scheduled castes/scheduled tribes/OBC, physically handicapped and women applicants.

 The consolidated stipend of RA will be one of the following.

 Research Associateship (RA) will be tenable initially for a period of one year.
 It may be extended further at the discretion of CSIR.
 In such a case the progress of RA would be assessed each year by high level discipline wise Assessment Committee consisting of one external member not below the rank of Professor, Supervisor of the candidate and Head of the department.
 If the supervisor happens to be the Head of the department, another professor of the same Department may be associated with the Committee.
 External member should be preferably chairman of the three members Committee.
 However the order for extension or otherwise will be issued by the EMR Division after having considered by the high level discipline wise Committee’s report, together with the detailed progress report duly supported by reprints/ preprints/manuscript of the papers published, accepted or communicated.
+Noncompliance of CSIR norms for submission of annual progress report along with other requisite documents within six months after completion of yearly tenure may result in termination of fellowship/associateship.
 The total tenure of RA is 3 years including the tenure of associateship awarded by UGC/DST/ICMAR/ICAR etc. and the period availed by him/her as SRF(Ext) awarded by CSIR.